 If so, you have come to the right place.
 I use the following recipe, along with millions of other enthusiasts, to attract lots of hummingbirds every summer.
 And make sure you keep reading (or CLICK HERE) to see answers to EIGHT commonly asked questions regarding homemade hummingbird food.

-The Simple Hummingbird Nectar Recipe You Should Be Using
+Here is the SIMPLE Hummingbird Nectar Recipe You Should Use:

 Ingredients and Materials:

 - White table sugar – The kind you use in your kitchen for baking

 - Hot water -I use tap water from my sink.
 But if your local water supply is tainted with heavy metals, I recommend using filtered water.

 - In a mixing bowl or glass, combine 1 cup of sugar with 4 cups of hot water.
 The ratio for hummingbird nectar is 1 part sugar to 4 parts water, so if this recipe makes too much or not enough for your specific food needs, it’s easy to adjust accordingly.

 - Mix the sugar and water until the sugar has dissolved.
 Making sure the water is hot will help dissolve the sugar.